 It’s time we let our mothers be, respect them and do not forget the sacrifices they have made throughout their lives for us.
 Let’s create a conducive atmosphere where a mother would never have to ask herself “Am I a bad mother?”

 Chartered Accountant, Story Teller, Dreamer, Voracious Reader, Blogger, Mommy to a little munchkin, Shopaholic, Day Dreamer.Passionate about my career in the corporate world and aspire to break the glass ceiling, at the same time nurture my passion for writing.
 My niche area is short stories, I also write on parenting, sexism, life's experiences, micro blogs and flash fiction.
 I have won the best Parenting blog post at mycity4kids.com the largest parenting website in India, 4 times and several of my posts have been published in the #MostPopular category on this site garnering millions of views.
 I also write on Bonobology, Rivo Kids, Women's Web and Youth Ki Awaaz.
-I was chosen as one of the top 10 Indian women bloggers to be followed by Women's Web in 2017.
-Contact me at firstname.lastname@example.org
+My blog has been chosen as the Top Indian Blogs for the years 2018-2019,2020 by TopIndianBlogs website and found a place in the prestigious Top 22 Indian Literary Blogs in 2020 @TopIndianBlogs.

 View all posts by Akshata Ram